python/cpython/Doc/library/ctypes.rst

    TenPointsArrayType = POINT * 10

-Here is an example of an somewhat artificial data type, a structure containing 4 POINTs among other stuff::
+Here is an example of a somewhat artificial data type, a structure containing 4 POINTs among other stuff::

    >>> from ctypes import *